-The Dean of Academics has the responsibility to evaluate courses and the authority to award transfer credit.
-The Dean may delegate tasks to heads of areas, divisions, and/ or majors.
+The academic dean has the responsibility to evaluate courses and the authority to award transfer credit.
+The dean may delegate these tasks.
 In general, the awarding of transfer credit depends on the accreditation of the institutional source, the level and nature of the coursework, and the satisfactory performance of the student.
-There is no limit on the number of transfer credits but there are a minimum number of Bryn Athyn College credits that must be earned before a degree is granted (66 for a Bachelor's; 33 for an Associate's).
+There is no limit on the number of transfer credits but there are a minimum number of Bryn Athyn College credits that must be earned before a degree is granted (62 for a Bachelor's; 31 for an Associate's).
 Courses accepted from institutions operating on a quarter system are transferred at 2/3 (or .667) value.